gazebosim/sdf_tutorials/composition/proposal.md

 `{scope}::{name}`.
 However, `::` is not a special token and thus can be used to create "false" hierarchy or potential name collisions.
-Additionally, there is no way for elements within the same file to refer "up" to another element, e.g. with in a robot assembly, adding a weld between a gripper and an arm when the two are sibiling models.
+Additionally, there is no way for elements within the same file to refer "up" to another element, e.g. with in a robot assembly, adding a weld between a gripper and an arm when the two are sibling models.

 For posturing an included model, there is no means by which the user can specify which included frame to posture via `//include/pose`.
 The target frame to move currently can only be the
 [`__model__` frame](/tutorials?tut=pose_frame_semantics_proposal#2-model-frame-and-canonical-link).
-Therfore, if you wanted to weld a gripper to an end effector, but the canonical link for the gripper is not at the weld point (or it has multiple potential weld points), you must duplicate this pose information in the top-level.
+Therefore, if you wanted to weld a gripper to an end effector, but the canonical link for the gripper is not at the weld point (or it has multiple potential weld points), you must duplicate this pose information in the top-level.